 Mr. Sinha’s leadership and willingness to adapt hold lessons for startups and established companies under threat in the social enterprise sector.
 He joined Engineering for Change to present a webinar on his journey with Husk.
 He answered questions and shared lessons learned.
 You can view the Husk Power Systems in the E4C Solutions Library here.

-Watch this E4C webinar to learn:
+Watch this video of a live E4C webinar to learn:

 -How Husk offers on-demand power that competes with solar-powered energy companies.